Code-Institute-Submissions/riddle-me-this-5/README.md

 ## Testing

 Mainly manual testing used throughout - for routing and checking if data is properly rendered in the correct template and format, "test_run.py" was used, whereby on satisfactory completion, the clean functional code would then be transferred to the "run.py" file

+Use of Pep 8 to clean data - indentation, whitespaces, non-spaces, 2 lines expected....